riotkit-org/backup-repository/docs/source/first-steps.rst

 First steps
 ===========

-To start using the application you need to install PHP 7.3 with extensions listed in `composer.json` file (see entries ext-{name}), composer.
+To start using the application you need to install PHP 7.4 with extensions listed below.
+The dependencies are managed by Composer - it will also validate your environment for required extensions and PHP version.

 You can also use a ready-to-use docker container instead of using host installation of PHP, **if you have a possibility always use a docker container**.

-Summary of application requirements:
+**Application requirements:**

-- PHP 7.3 or newer
+- PHP 7.4 or newer (with extensions: ctype, fileinfo, curl, json, openssl, pdo, pdo_mysql, pdo_pgsql, iconv)
+- NodeJS 12.x + NPM (for building simple frontend at installation time)
 - SQLite3, MySQL 5.7+ or PostgreSQL 10+
 - Composer (PHP package manager, see packagist.org)
-- make (GNU Make)
+- make (GNU Make, we use it for build scripts)

-Notice: For PostgreSQL configuration please check the configuration reference at :ref:`postgresql_support` page
+*Notice: For PostgreSQL configuration please check the configuration reference at :ref:`postgresql_support` page*

 Manual installation
 ===================